What Is the Difference between Indian and Pakistani Food?

 The Hazaragi cuisine of the Hazara people of Balochistan and neighbouring Afghanistan is influenced by Central Asian, Persian and South Asian cuisines.
 Largely centred around bread, some classic examples of Hazara cuisine include Tawa bread which has been baked on a hot plate, as well as bread cooked in a tandoor.

-The Pashtun cuisine of Khyber Pakhtunkhwa and Peshawari cuisine, with their Afghani and Iranian influences, including a multitude of meat and chicken dishes.
+The Pashtun cuisine of Khyber Pakhtunkhwa and Peshawari cuisine, with their Afghani and Iranian influences, includes a multitude of meat and chicken dishes.
 Some classic examples include Kabuli Pilau, made with meat and rice, and Chapli Kebab.

 Indian Cuisine